Cindy Kao

-Cindy Hsin-Liu Kao (Traditional Chinese: 高新綠; pinyin: Gāo Xīnlǜ) is a professor, computer science researcher and interdisciplinary designer based at Cornell University focusing on human-centered design, computer science, and wearable technologies.
+Cindy Hsin-Liu Kao (高新綠; pinyin: Gāo Xīnlǜ) is a Taiwanese-American professor, computer science researcher and interdisciplinary designer based at Cornell University focusing on human-centered design, computer science, and wearable technologies.
 She is the founder and director of Cornell University's Hybrid Body Lab, a transdisciplinary research laboratory focusing on integrating cultural and social perspectives into the design of on-body interfaces.
 Through her research, Kao aims to foster inclusive designs for soft wearable technologies.
 Kao was awarded the 2021 National Science Foundation CAREER Award and SXSW Interactive Innovation Award for her wearable research technologies, along with over a dozen design awards.
 Kao and her lab have also won numerous Best Paper Honors from the Association of Computing Machinery (ACM).
 Her work has been mentioned in Forbes, CNN, TIME, and WIRED.

 Education

 In 2011, Kao attended the National Taiwan University and received a B.S. in Computer Science and a B.B.A. in Technology Management.
 In 2013, Kao continued her education at the National Taiwan University and graduated with a M.S. in Computer Science.
-In 2018, Kao attended the Massachusetts Institute of Technology, receiving a Ph.D. in Media Arts and Sciences from the MIT Media Lab.
+In 2018, Kao attended the Massachusetts Institute of Technology (MIT), earning a Ph.D. in Media Arts and Sciences from the MIT Media Lab.